 One of the best ways to get close to your customers is to do exactly that.
 Yes, you can commission rich and rewarding research, but one of the most effective ways to understand your customers is to talk with them.
-I ran a performing arts center for 15 years and though I wasn’t needed at the theatre every night, that’s where you’d generally find me - and not standing in the wings, but in the lobby.
+I ran a performing arts center for 15 years and though the work didn’t require me at the theatre every night, that’s where you’d generally find me – and not standing in the wings; I was in the lobby.